Critical Theory, Etc: An interrogation

 Back to Contents

-Heading CT Etcetera, Liberation and Positivity
+CT Etcetera: Liberation and Positivity

-CT Etcetera does not much bother to think prescriptively beyond the obvious merits of liberationism.
+Critical Theory does not much bother to think prescriptively beyond the obvious merits of liberationism.
 But its creeds do fit with the Positive Psychology agenda, not least because the majority of consumers for CT Etcetera have been formed within positivity, and especially within child-centred (not to say, infantilist) pedagogy and child-rearing.
 These have pathologised the quite ordinary, normal and various troubles of a generation or two of young people.
-They have been turned into a vast class or group who exhibit, claim and fear their propensity to be vulnerable, not least to ideas.
+They have been turned into a vast class or group who exhibit, claim and fear their propensity to be vulnerable, not least to beyond-the-pale ideas.
 In particular, they have been taught permissive intellectual relativism (but give CT Etcetera’s certainties a free ride to trustworthiness).
 The curious result is an adamantine and illiberal puritanism.

 The young are, in short, schooled in being “progressive” and are ready to adopt CT Etcetera as The Grand Theory of Everything as soon as they consider power relations.
 CT Etcetera explains perfectly how the young ought to be freedom fighters against the binary, white, male patriarchy.
 Since (like all young educated people throughout history) they believe they must change the world for the better, though they know little of the world, our teenagers are fertile ground for CT Etcetera’s progressive radicalism.
 It is often noted that people start left and grow right.
 Or that they espouse liberalism until they are mugged by reality.
-It is a feature of modern life that the liberal leftism of the young is either planted deeper, or that they delay growing up until later in life: in Britain, the age at which people switch to become even slightly reactionary is increasingly delayed.
+It is a feature of modern life that the pseudo-liberal leftism of the young is either planted deeper, or that they delay growing up until later in life: in Britain, the age at which people switch to become even slightly reactionary is increasingly delayed.

 Religions used to provide a mission with which people could frame their personal and societal aims and reassure themselves that they might be quite good (at least within the limits of having been born with Original Sin).
-As religion weakened, substitute secular moralites generally largely borrowed its mantles and mantras.
+As religion weakened, substitute secular moralities generally largely borrowed its mantles and mantras.
 (That is especially true of Kantian developments of Christ’s “do as you would be done by” Golden Rule.)
 Freudian and other psychological understandings re-introduced, not sin, but other lurking “demons”, many of them in line with pre-Christian foundational myths.

 CT Etcetera’s main battleground is pedagogical: it operates in the schoolroom and the university.
 People who are 50 years younger than I am will have wide experience of what those environments are like (whilst I only have hearsay to go on).
 There does seem to be good evidence that it does not go easily for academics who dispute CT Etcetera’s dictates and mantras.

 The curiosity is, surely, in plain sight.
 Young people claim they are simply too vulnerable to be able to survive unharmed any exposure to ideas which are not in accord with their CT Etcetera and postmodern indoctrinations.
-And isn’t as obvious that the young have an essentially blinkered approach to those who dissent from their half-baked opinions?
+And isn’t it as obvious that the young have an essentially blinkered approach to those who dissent from their half-baked opinions?
 The young hug to themselves their own certainties and righteousness and condemn to outer darkness those who don’t share their view.
 Unlike a centuries’ old tradition of liberalism, they do not bother to consider the views of those who beg to differ.

 Back to Contents